Witiko/scm-at-arqmath3/README.md

 ## Tasks

 - Implement [reviewer feedback][24] to the paper.
-    - Specify that you are doing Task 1 only (in description and each result table).
     - Italicize dataset names and maybe capitalize 'Text' in them for clarity
     - dataset naming confusion: is the dataset Tangent-L or Text+Tangent-L?
     - (pg 2) have you updated to the ARQMath-3 dataset?